Suggs, Magic hand Warriors fourth straight loss, 130-129

 ORLANDO, Fla.
 (AP)Jalen Suggs scored nine of his 26 points in the final two minutes, and the Orlando Magic rallied from a 16-point deficit in the second half to beat the Golden State Warriors 130-129 on Thursday night, handing the defending NBA champions their fourth straight loss.

 Stephen Curry had 39 points and nine assists for the Warriors.
-Klay Thompson added 27 points, but missed a jumper at the buzzer.
+Klay Thompson added 27 points, but missed a 12-foot jumper at the buzzer after the Magic trapped Curry.

+The Warriors fell to 0-5 on the road and 3-6 overall, and Coach Steve Kerr said it’s time for some changes.

+”We’ve had nine games now so we’ve had a decent look at combinations, so it’s time to try something different,” Kerr said. ”Everybody’s going to get a chance to play.
+We’ve got to find combinations that click.”

 A 3-pointer by R.J.
 Hampton put the Magic up 113-104 with 7:20 remaining, but Curry scored seven straight points to get the Warriors back in it.